Nurse Anesthesia Program

-- A preferred undergraduate grade point average of 3.00 in general education courses, sciences and nursing courses.
+A 3.00 GPA in general education courses, sciences and nursing courses.

 - English proficiency as evidenced by Test of English as a Foreign Language (TOEFL) with a preferred overall point score of 80 and a minimum score of 20 on reading.
 Click here for a study guide.